Mr-Un1k0d3r/RedTeamPowershellScripts/README.md

 # Todo

 1. Search-EventForUser.ps1:
-  * Add an option to fetch all the DCs
-  * Search for multiple users at the same time
   * Parse the output and make it more readable
 2. Remote-WmiExecute.ps1:
   * Improve errors handling (Access Denied etc...)